 If needed, user groups can now be granted the right to edit or delete only Sales Orders — without giving any access to Invoices module.

-An additional security setting for user groups: access can now be limited by application.
+An additional security setting for user groups: access can now be limited by the application.

 There are four new checkboxes on User Group card:

 Other apps: This covers a wide variety of plug-ins or applications, mostly those provided by ERPLY or its partners.
 If “Erply back office” access is enabled, you will most likely need “Other apps”, too.
-Therefore, as a rule of thumb, we recommend to keep it enabled.
+Therefore, as a rule of thumb, we recommend keeping it enabled.